Sexual Assault

 Do I have to report the assault or abuse to my doctor in order to have criminal charges filed against the abuser?

-No. However, if the victim suffered any injuries from the sexual assault or had a Sexual Assault Forensic Examination performed, this information can be important evidence…that “corroborating evidence”…again, the importance of medical treatment.
+No. However, if the victim suffered any injuries from the sexual assault or had a Sexual Assault Forensic Examination performed, this information can be important, corroborating evidence.
+Additionally, the victim may benefit from medical treatment after the assault or abuse.